Current Approval Times

 • secondary use of data, health information, or biological materials.

-Consultation sessions will be available weekly on Wednesday mornings from 10am to noon.
+Sessions are available weekly on Wednesday mornings from 10am to noon.
 To book a half-hour session please send an email to ethics.office@usask.ca, indicating your preferred time slot and whether your application is Biomedical or Behavioural.
 The deadline for booking on any given Wednesday is Tuesday at noon.

 Human Ethics Review at USask